espadrine/succinct-cybernetics/misc/network.md

 2. The client starts to connect with a SYN.
 3. The server informs the client that it received it with a SYN+ACK.
 4. The client sends an ACK.
-5. The server and the client can now send (PSH) a series of packets to each other full-duplex, and they ACK each reception if all previously received packets have been received in order.
+5. The server and the client can now send a series of packets to each other full-duplex, and they ACK each reception if all previously received packets have been received in order.
 6. The client sends a FIN.
-7. The server sends a FIN+ACK.
+7. The server sends a FIN+ACK (or an ACK followed by a FIN).
 8. The client sends an ACK.

 A TCP header includes: